-(National Monitors) from SAF and the SPLA.
-The formation of the JMTs has been delayed due to lack of clarity on the logistical support for the National Monitors.

-200. According to the Status of Forces Agreement (SOFA), UNMIS Joint Military Teams (JMT) enjoy guaranteed freedom of movement throughout the Ceasefire Zone.
+- 219. Joint Military Teams (JMTs) are the lowest operating units of the Ceasefire Military Mechanism, comprising UNMOs (international monitors) and an equal number of officers (National Monitors) from SAF and the SPLA.
+The formation of the JMTs has been delayed due to lack of clarity on the logistical support for the National Monitors. - 220.
+According to the Status of Forces Agreement (SOFA), UNMIS Joint Military Teams (JMT) enjoy guaranteed freedom of movement throughout the Ceasefire Zone.
 However both Parties have imposed restrictions on UNMO movement in Sector VI (Abyei).
 In October and December 2006, movement restrictions in Abyei were lifted temporarily but were re-imposed on 28 February 2007.
 The restrictions were again temporarily lifted in December 2007 to allow for monitoring and verification of the southern deployment of SPLA-aligned Debab and Abu Matariq forces.
 This temporary window closed again on 9 January 2008 and has imposed significant restriction on the JMT patrols of Sector VI.
 This issue has been raised at various CJMC and has been regularly referred to CPC however without resolution.
 (04/08)

-4.6 REDEPLOYMENT OF FORCES
+4.5 REDEPLOYMENT OF FORCES